bassamadnan/C-Shell/README.md

 # Description
 All relevant source codes are in src directory, with the relevant include libraries in the include directory, everything else is for test purposes.

-To run first open the directory of MakeFile inside MP1
+To run first open the directory MP1
 ```
 make build
 ```
+to run the shell
 ```
 ./final
 ```